jacobtfisher/personal-site/README.md

-# Personal Website - Academic
+# Personal Website Template - Academic

 This GitHub repo contains WIP code for an personal academic website.
 This template is based on a Jekyll version of the "Editorial" theme by [HTML5 UP](https://html5up.net/), but has a number of changes that make it more suitable for academic use.